Ishfakur-Rahman/coffee-app-systems-API/README.md

 'get-user/token/' - (e.g: get-user/234sdflasdg/) Pass the token and get the user name and the user role

-'profile-info/' - Add profile info to the database
+'add-profile-info/' - Add profile info to the database 'get-profile-info/' - get profile info from the database 'update-profile-info/' - update profile info to the database

 'add-coffee/' - Add a coffee items to the database